-After this Liam spent 1 more year at Manly Allambie before in his own words “Went on loan to Beacon Hill” as their was no longer an U18s Team at Allambie.
+After this Liam spent 1 more year at Manly Allambie before, in his own words “Going on loan to Beacon Hill” as their was no longer an U18s Team at Allambie.

-Liam then went back to Manly Allambie and was promoted in 2015 to Premier League along with the team who went through undefeated in the league.
+Liam then went back to Manly Allambie and was promoted in 2015 to Premier League along with the squad who went through the season undefeated in the league.

-In 2016 unfortunately Liam was relegated back down to AL 1s with Manly where he continued to play for the next two seasons before work and other commitments led to him taking a break for the next tow years
+In 2016 Liam was unfortunately relegated back down to AL 1s with Manly Allambie where he continued to play for the next two seasons.

 It was only due to work(coaching) and other commitments that then led to him taking a break for the next two years